rtanubra/Trafus-Server/readme.md

 example.env.txt

 #### `Migrate database`
-run npm run migrate to migrate database
+`npm run migrate` to migrate database

+`npm run migrate-production` to migrate production database.

+This requires you to create a production database and point to it.

 #### `Optional seed database`
 seeds are located in ./seeds